#GlobalLogisticsAdvice

 The visibility of your business is hugely important.
 If you make a product with no high street presence, with a name that isn’t consumer-facing, that doesn’t rely on public sector contracts or funding from the financial sector, you might get away with an unethical business plan.
 If you’re a big name with a big presence, you’d better be good.
 Either that, or spend a fortune persuading the public that you have their interests at heart.
 And even that might not work.

 In the energy sector, such campaigning has been termed ‘greenwashing’ and it can be very expensive.
-Even after a US$200m rebranding campaign tried to convince the world that one of the biggest oil companies was a major investor in green causes, a single oil spill can remind the public that your core business has changed very little.
-In short, ethical business is not just a type of business – it is the nature of business in the modern world.
+Even after a US$200m rebranding campaign tried to convince the world that one of the biggest oil companies was a major investor in green causes, a single oil spill reminded the public that the core business had changed very little.
+In short, ethical business cannot just be a branding exercise – it is the nature of business in the modern world.
 Nowadays, companies rightly have to justify how they make money and prove their profits are not detrimental to the people and the planet as a whole.
 To be successful, you’ve got to be ethical.

 In the age of social media, nothing is undercover

-You might think you're doing the right thing when hiring staff, to weed out anyone who might be a racist, a secret-spiller or a keen arsonist.
-So it’s tempting to take a peak at a candidate’s presence on social media beforehand.
+When hiring new staff, you might think it’s a smart ethical business practice to take a peak at a candidate’s presence on social media beforehand, to ensure they’re one of the good guys.
 Although there’s nothing unethical about following someone on Twitter or Instagram, demanding that potential recruits divulge their social media passwords is, with few exceptions, a definite no-no. Ironically, the power and reach of social media could mean that attempts to do so might prove extremely expensive.

 Proving your ethical credentials

-Before allocating their investment funds, portfolio managers need ways to evaluate a company’s business policies, using third parties such as the Ethisphere Institute.
-Ethisphere act as an intermediary between companies and investors, so that investors don’t have to make their own investigations.
+Before allocating their investment funds, portfolio managers need ways to evaluate a company’s ethical business practices and ESG compliance.
+Third parties like the Ethisphere Institute can act as an intermediary, so that investors don’t have to do their own investigations.
 Their process involves asking companies to answer a detailed survey and submit an application fee, in order to be accredited as ‘ethical’ and receive an Ethics Quotient score.

 They will also look at its corporate governance and its attitudes to insider trading, bribery, discrimination, corporate social responsibility and fiduciary responsibilities before approving a company for investment.

-So, whether you're a start up or an expanding business, it's vital to make sure you have an ethical company culture and a clear strategy to keep it that way.
+So, whether you're a start-up or an expanding business, it's vital to make sure you have an ethical business culture and a clear strategy to keep it that way.
 Because when people search for your company's brand name, you'll want scandal to be nowhere near it.